Elkwizard/GrammarParser/README.md

 The name of any term in the program can also be used to match that term.

 ### Labels
 To define the structure of the parse tree produced, pieces of a term's definition can be labeled.
 The labeled portion will then be included as a property on a node of the parse tree.
 Labels are applied with `label:A`, where when `A` is matched, it will be stored into `node.label`.
+One exception to this is the label `replace`; whatever `replace` binds to will replace the AST node it would have become a property of.

 ### Categories
 All declarations can be placed between (potentially nested) category markers, of the form `@begin CategoryName ... @end`.
 AST nodes can be matched against which categories they fall into.